 This documentation provides an introduction to choosing a GPU (graphics processing unit) on M3.
 In order to demystify the process of choosing and using a GPU, this documentation specifically covers how to choose a GPU and methods to access them, with Look-Up Tables giving more detail about which GPUs are available on M3.

 The GPUs available on a high performance computer (HPC) differ from those in your own laptop or desktop computer in ways that change your usage.
 For example, the NVIDIA GTX architecture in some computers maximises graphics performance; on a HPC, we want to maximise data processing and computational performance, and instead rely on data center GPUs.
-These include (from newest to oldest technology), the NVIDIA Volta, Pascal, Maxwell, and Kepler architectures.
-M3 has Volta, Pascal, and Kepler GPUs.
+These include (from newest to oldest technology), the NVIDIA Ampere, Turing, Volta, Pascal, Maxwell, and Kepler architectures.

 For a new HPC user who requires GPU access, begin on a desktop with a P4 .
 Desktops are designed to replicate the familiar environment of your local workstation but with the compute power of M3.
-When you need more computing power or want to submit jobs to M3 rather than running them interactively, it is advised to progress to the P100s or V100s.
+When you need more computing power or want to submit jobs to M3 rather than running them interactively, it is advised to progress to our compute GPUs.

 - If you want more tailored advice for choosing a GPU, here are some questions you might ask yourself: